OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 ### [6] Periodic configuration update

 - [ ] Background task that periodically polls all responsible keygroup configurations and node configurations for nodes present in the keygroups
+- [ ] Node fetches configuration from naming service when client askes it about it, but not present
 - [ ] Keygroup: run UpdateKeygroupConfigTask
 - [ ] Node: UpdateForeignNodeConfigTask